EEsparaquia/WebCrawler/README.md

 * Using regular expressions extract the quotes of the songs.

 * Save all the new quotes in a .txt/.cvs file

+* Adding the input variable for choose the artist